top of page

-GUITAR NUT REPLACEMENT & STRING SPACING
+GUITAR NUT STRING SPACING JIG

 COMPENSATED STRING SPACING

-The most unique feature of this tool is its comparison of the instrument.
+A unique feature of this tool is its comparison of the instrument.
 The jig is set up directly from the guitar.
-Different string spacings can be easily experimented with and fretboard offcuts make ideal test pieces for practice nuts.
+If necessary, a precise re-make or copy of the nut is straightforward with the jig already setup for the guitar.

 Please see the Workshop Guitar Repair Blog for short videos of the tools application.